markoch/dotfiles/README.md

 # dotfiles
 Marco's shell, git and sublime config files.

-I'm using the following setup for my JavaScript and Java development on Windows OS.

 ## Installation
 ### Alias configuration
 The *alias.cmd* file contains useful command shortcuts.
 To execute the *alias.cmd* file when opening a shell the following registry key must be set: